aiven/aiven-docs/docs/tutorials/anomaly-detection.md

 import MyComponentSource9 from '!!raw-loader!/code/products/flink/slack_sink.md';
 import MyComponentSource10 from '!!raw-loader!/code/products/flink/slack_notification.md';

-## What you will learn

-Follow this tutorial and you\'ll learn how to build a streaming anomaly detection system.
-In particular, we\'ll cover the following:
+Learn how to build a streaming anomaly detection system.
+In particular:

 -   How to create a fake streaming dataset.
 -   How to create and use Apache Kafka for data streaming.